Sticking my tongue out in concentration, I circled the date and counted up the weeks, then the days, then the hours, finally finishing with minutes.

 Three months which was just over thirteen weeks, or 91.25 days, or 2,190 hours, or 131,400 minutes.

 I carefully licked a wedding bell sticker and thumbed it into place next to the date on the wall calendar.
 Sunday 23rd June.
-Our wedding day, the day I would become Mrs Blackwell, the day Joe would either live to enjoy or live to regret.
+Our wedding day, the day I would become Joe’s wife, a day he would either live to enjoy or live to regret.

 Actually, come to think of it, it could be a disaster for me too.